glasnt/blog/_posts/2015-09-21-on-the-extension-of-the-mind.md

 ---
 layout: post
 title: On the extension of the mind
-subtitle: Where does out cache end?
+subtitle: Where does our cache end?
 ---

 I write down a lot of things.
 A lot.
 I try not to go anywhere with a notepad and pen, because I never know when there's something I want to take a note of.
 Jotting something down in my phone doesn't have the same feel, but for instant information recording, my notepad is my best bet.